mauricew/ruby-twitch-api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/twitch-api.
+Upon reaching version 0.1.0, bug reports and pull requests will be welcome on GitHub at https://github.com/mauricew/ruby-twitch-api.

 ## License